How to set up a company in France

 What are the usual challenges for foreign companies setting up a subsidiary in France?

-• Opening a bank account in France to deposit the share capital: it usually takes a few weeks for a foreign company (however, see aforementioned solution with a lawyer’s client account).
+• Opening a bank account in France to deposit the share capital: it usually takes a few weeks for a foreign company (however, see aforementioned temporary solution with a lawyer’s client account).

 • Checking the company name or trade name: companies new to the French market must ensure that their intended company name or trade name is not already used by a competitor or by a company having similar activities or services.